solidaritesinternational/README/prometheus/README.md

 The configuration of the prometheus service is at the server level and the relay level, and is handled in our NixOS configuration.

-## Graphana Dashboards
+## Grafana Dashboards

-The Graphana dashboards allow to view your Prometheus monitoring results in a user-friendly way, to help you know everything you want to know about your servers with a quick glance.
+The Grafana dashboards allow to view your Prometheus monitoring results in a user-friendly way, to help you know everything you want to know about your servers with a quick glance.

 Dashboards are configured with .json files, many of which are available, open source, and ready to use.
 The dashboards we use are the following: